-Eight steps are outlined to help guide Steering Committees through the planning process:

-Step one: Convene the decision makers.
+Eight steps are outlined to help guide Steering Committees through the planning process: Step one: Convene the decision makers.

-The Greater La Pine CWPP Steering Committee reconvened in October 2019 to review the work completed within the WUI boundaries on public and private lands and reevaluate the priorities for future fuels reduction treatments.
-The Steering Committee is comprised of representatives from the La Pine Rural Fire District, the Oregon Department of Forestry (ODF), the Bureau of Land Management (BLM), the United States Forest Service (USFS), Deschutes County, the City of La Pine and other stakeholders and members of the public.
+The Greater Bend CWPP Steering Committee reconvened in May 2021 to review the work completed within the WUI boundaries on public and private lands and reevaluate the priorities for future fuels reduction treatments.
+The Steering Committee is comprised of representatives from Bend Fire and Rescue, the Oregon Department of Forestry (ODF), The City of Bend, the United States Forest Service (USFS), Deschutes County and other stakeholders and members of the public.